-How quickly should you higher an attorney if you were arrested for DUI?
-Preferably, within days of your arrest as some of your rights disappear within days of your arrest.
+How quickly should you hire an attorney if you were arrested for DUI?
+Preferably, within days of your arrest as some of your rights disappear.
 Most notably, the right to appeal your driver’s license suspension at an ALS hearing.
-These hearings are usually required within only ten (10) days of your arrest.

 If you were arrested for a DUI in Georgia, it is likely your license was confiscated.
 The officer should provide a 1205 Form which begins the process of administratively suspending your license by the Department of Driver Services (DDS).
 If you do not take the appropriate actions listed on the 1205 Form, your license will likely be suspended until your day in court to resolve your DUI by trial or plea, which is often several months or more after your arrest.